soundpress/RulesOfNYC/docs/c34/index.rst

    (2) The Principal Officer of each party to the Retainer must sign the Retainer, unless it is impracticable.
 If the Principal Officer is unable to sign the Retainer, another person with capacity to legally bind the parties to a contract must sign the Retainer.

-   (3) Whenever an amendment is made to a Retainer, the lobbyist or Co-lobbyist must file an amended statement of registration and submit the amended Retainer and the original Retainer within ten (10) days as required by Section 3-213(d)(1) of the Lobbying Law.
+   (3) Whenever an amendment is made to a Retainer, the lobbyist or Co-lobbyist must file an amended statement of registration and submit the amended Retainer and the original Retainer within ten (10) days as required by § 3-213(d)(1) of the Lobbying Law.

    (4) Failure to include any term of the Retainer required by this section of the Rules shall result in the statement of registration being deemed incomplete and may result in civil penalties pursuant to the procedures set forth in 51 RCNY § 1-12(c)(3).